ArnavN0tiyal/-DEPRECATED-Terminal/README.md

-This repo is from now on, will not be further developed as I have working on this for too long, hurting my coding skills because I am not getting out of my comfort zone *which is the terminal*.
+This terminal is now deprecated and now will be replaced with supershell in super (Dev branch)